/gsd cleanup

 > /gsd cleanup branches

-> /gsd cleanup projects
+> /gsd cleanup snapshots

 Section titled “Related Commands”/gsd health— Diagnose.gsd/directory health and repair structural issues/gsd complete-milestone— Archive a shipped milestone/gsd undo— Roll back to a recent snapshot